 After the first car was built, it was only a short time before the first modifications were made to it.
 The moment the second car sputtered and barked to life, the first auto race had been planned.
-It's only natural we associate with one another.
+As car lovers, it’s only natural we associate with one another.
 We’re all bound by a common love for octane and rubber, smokey burnouts and loud pipes, the thrill of a fast turn and the adrenaline rush that occurs when the rear end wiggles on the way out.
 It should be no surprise that in nearly every town across America, there’s some type of late-night gathering of auto enthusiast once a week.
 It’s a companionship none of us can deny, fueled by true love for the automobile and the competition that has been born because of it.
 But these days, things have changed…

 We may find ourselves intertwined at the big shows here and there, but gone are the days of the all-encompassing late night get-togethers centralized around a love for the automobile.
-Instead, we have are segregated meets, the “Who’s Who?” of “crews” and the like, based around "swag", the latest trends, and the ever-lasting push to make a name for one’s self.
+Instead, what we have are segregated meets, the “Who’s Who?” of “crews” and the like, based around the latest trends and the ever-lasting push to make a name for one’s self.
 It’s all about shit-talking and putting anything down if it doesn’t happen to be to your tastes.
 Frankly, that’s exactly the opposite reason why StanceWorks began, and we need to stay true to our mission.

 2012 is approaching quickly.
 While 2011 was a great year in many respects, it also continued to take steps in an expected direction.
 With the new year comes a new season, and with that, a new chance to carry this scene we love and cherish in the right direction.
 Our fathers and grandfathers built the foundation for something many of us base our lives upon.
 For me, cars are what I eat, sleep, and breathe, and I know I am not alone.
 For 2012, let’s breathe new life into the car community.
 Let’s reunite anything on wheels and glorify the “good ol’ days”.
 It doesn’t matter what country your car comes from, nor does it matter how many cylinders it has.
-It doesn’t matter if you’re a hot-rodder, a drifter, a show-goer or a race-car-driver: we’re all in love with one thing.
+It doesn’t matter if you’re a hot-rodder, a drifter, a show-goer or a race car driver: we’re all in love with one thing.
 Just remember that.
 Hopefully we’ll see you in the parking lots.

 Photos Courtesy of LIFE Magazine